enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/THEO 2/2 -Family as the Vital Cell of the Society.md

 	- Characterized precisely by the fact that they ignore, postpone, or even reject the conjugal commitment.
 Grave consequences are derived from this.

 ## Homosexuality
+---
+- In Christianity, every person is an adopted son/daughter of God.
+Adoption demands rejection of any sinful act, including those acts that intend sexual arousal or stimulation between persons of the same sex.
+The Church teaches that such acts violate the divine and natural law.
+- The Church, however, clarifies that homosexual desires can only become sinful when these are acted out and deliberately engaged into through fantasies by persons with homosexual inclinations.

+## Same-sex Marriage
+---
+- "The Church seeks to enable every person to live out the universal call to holiness.
+Persons with a homosexual inclination ought to receive every aid and encouragement to embrace this call personally and fully.
+This will unavoidably involve much struggle and self-mastery, for following Jesus always means following the way of the Cross...The Sacraments of the Eucharist and of Penance are essential sources of consolation and aid on this path."